SkafteNicki/dtu_cs_thesis/docs/starting.md

 3. **Research question**:
     Most important part of the project plan.
 What is the overall research question you are trying to answer?
 You can have more than one, but try to keep it to a minimum.
-The research question should be specific and well defined, because in the end this is the question you should be answering with your thesis.
+The research question should be specific and well-defined, because in the end this is the question you should be answering with your thesis.
 Consider the [scientific method](https://en.wikipedia.org/wiki/Scientific_method) when writing the research question.